 Today we visit the largest active volcano in Europe - Mount Etna.
 This stratovolcano last erupted in 2022, and you may well see signs of volcanic activity including smoke billowing from the top of the volcano.
 On our visit, we learn about this volcanic activity and see the lava fields from previous eruptions.
 Weather and conditions permitting, we have the opportunity to hike to the summit, 1,800m above sea level.

 Returning to Taormina, the rest of the day is free for you to explore this hilltop coastal town.
-We recommend visiting the Ancient Greek amphitheater, Teatro Antico di Taormina, which is still in use today.
+We recommend visiting the Ancient Greek amphitheatre, Teatro Antico di Taormina, which is still in use today.

 Overnight: Taormina | Breakfast, Dinner